ammar-tanwar/bloglearnbay/posts/top-3-python-libraries-for-machine-learning.md

 ---
 title: Top 3 Python Libraries for Machine Learning!
-stitle: "Top 3 Python Libraries for Machine Learning!"
+stitle: "Top 3 Python Libraries for Machine Learning | Learnbay"
 publish: "Published on"
 published_time: "2023-02-27T13:25:31+05:30"
 modified_time:  "2023-02-27T13:25:31+05:30"
-desc: "Python has become an essential tool for machine learning algorithms.
-In this blog post, you will be briefed with the top 3 python libraries for machine learning, which can help you ease the workload in different types of machine learning-based projects."
+desc: "Python has become a key tool for ML algorithms.
+In this blog, we'll explore python libraries for ML, that help you to work in different types of ML based projects."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/tplfm-1.jpg"
 headerAlt: "A banner image titled 'Python Libraries for Machine Learning' shows a robot powered by artificial intelligence is standing by a laptop and pointing to the  laptop display.
 The display shows a Python logo."